The following are the 20 notes to the principal financial statements:

 Note 4.
 Accounts and Loans Receivable, Net

-The Accounts and Loans Receivable, Net of allowance for uncollectible accounts as of September 30, 2019 and 2018, is $232 million and $306 million, respectively.
+The Accounts and Loans Receivable, Net of allowance for uncollectible accounts as of September 30, 2020 and 2019, is $235 million and $232 million, respectively.
 The allowance for uncollectible accounts are recorded using aging methodologies based on analysis of historical collections and write-offs.
 The allowance recognition for intragovernmental receivables does not alter the statutory requirement for the Department to collect payment.

 The Intragovernmental Accounts Receivable are amounts owed to the Department from other Federal agencies for reimbursable agreements for goods and services.
 The Non-Intragovernmental Accounts and Loans Receivable are amounts due from non-Federal entities for value added taxes, emergency COVID-19 evacuations, IBWC receivables for Mexico’s share of activities, civil monetary fines and penalties, and repatriation loans and associated administrative fees (see Accounts and Loans Receivable in Note 1.F).

 Note 5.
 Cash and Other Monetary Assets

-The Cash and Other Monetary Assets at September 30, 2019 and 2018, are summarized below (dollars in millions).
+The Cash and Other Monetary Assets at September 30, 2020 and 2019, are summarized below (dollars in millions).
 There are no restrictions on entity cash.
-Non-entity cash is restricted as discussed below.

 Foreign Service National After-Employment Benefit Assets

 The Defined Contributions Fund (FSN DCF) provides retirement benefits for FSN employees in countries where the Department has made a public interest determination to discontinue participation in the LSSS or deviate from other prevailing local practices.
 Title 22, Foreign Relations and Intercourse, Section 3968, Local Compensation Plans, provides the authority to the Department to establish such benefits and identifies as part of a total compensation plan for these employees.
 The FSN DCF finances the Defined Contribution Plan (DCP) which is administered by a third party who invests excess funds in Treasury securities on behalf of the Department.
-The other monetary assets reported for the FSN DCF is $221 million and $196 million as of September 30, 2019 and 2018, respectively.
+The other monetary assets reported for the FSN DCP is $238 million and $221 million as of September 30, 2020 and 2019, respectively.